-Control sample type IV test (routine) sample
+Control sample type IV test (test) sample

-Control sample type IV is used when the spread for control sample Type I or II is less than for test samples, for example if only synthetic materials or extremely homogenized CRM's are available.
-It is also valuable when it is not possible to have a stable control sample (type II) - typical examples are determination of dissolved oxygen and chlorophyll a.
+Control sample type IV is used when the spread for control sample Type I or II is less than for test samples, for example if only synthetic materials or extremely homogenized CRMs are available.
+It is also valuable when it is not possible to have a stable control sample (type II) - typical examples are for the determination of dissolved oxygen and chlorophyll a.
 Duplicate measurements give a realistic picture of the within-run random variations for natural samples.

-The control sample will generally be selected at random among the test materials submitted for measurement in the laboratory.
+The control sample will generally be selected at random among the test samples submitted for measurement in the laboratory.

-If a synthetic sample is used for the X-charts, it could be a good idea to include a control sample type IV, if the repeatability for synthetic and routine samples is different.
+If a synthetic sample is used for the X-charts, it could be a good idea to include a control sample type IV, if the repeatability for synthetic and test samples is different.

-For this control sample type r%-charts are used.
-R-charts may also be used if the concentration of the test samples used as control samples is almost the same from day to day.
+For this control sample type r %-charts are used in the higher concentration range and R-charts in lower concentration range.